HIV

 Our nurses and social workers work with the youth after this transition.
 We continue to work with the youth until our assistance is no longer needed.
 This timeframe is different for every young adult making this transition.

-If you are a pregnant woman with HIV, Children’s nurses and social workers will work with your obstetrician and HIV physician to help you receive the best treatment.
+If you are a pregnant and have HIV infection, Children’s nurses and social workers will work with your obstetrician and HIV physician to help you receive the best treatment.

 These clinical team members go to your OB and HIV appointments to coordinate care across all settings.
 We teach the staff of the hospital as well as the mother and baby’s medical care providers about the care needs of you and your baby.
 Our goal is to have pregnant women walk into a delivery room with well-educated staff, facilitating the best delivery experience possible.